-This setup departs from the one-date model in two interesting dimensions.
+This setup departs from the one-date model in three interesting dimensions.
 First, apart from interest payments, there are no transfers of any sign at any date imposed on private agents.
 Their date-1 net cash positions result only from their voluntary date-0 trades.
 Lemma 4 shows that this precludes any trade in the one-date model, we will see that it is no longer the case here.
 Second, money may deliver consumption at date 1, and thus serves as a store of value.
 In this sense, date 0 is an extension of the one-date model in which money may be intrisically desirable.
+Finally, the absence of cash-in-advance constraint opens up the possibility of inside-money creation, whereby an agent can pay for goods at date 0 with money backed by anticipated date-1 sales of goods.
+The following proposition characterizes price-level determination.